 - On April 16th, in order to check the condition of the water in the spent fuel pool for the purpose of designing temporary cooling equipment that we are planning to install in the pool, we collected and conducted a nuclide analysis of approximately 400 ml of water that flowed out of the pool into the skimmer surge tanks, and as a result iodine-131, cesium-134, and cesium-137 were detected.
-We are going to evaluate the result in further detail. - skimmer surge tanks: 2 tanks installed between the spent fuel pool and the nuclear reactor well to store the water that overflows from the pool and the well.
+Later we conducted detailed analysis, and on May 31 we concluded that the large portion of spent fuel is sound. - skimmer surge tanks: 2 tanks installed between the spent fuel pool and the nuclear reactor well to store the water that overflows from the pool and the well.